1. What Does Bio-Utility Do?

 - Analysis of information shows that implementation of conventional wastewater collection, treatment and disposal systems is not economically viable as the financial and institutional resources coupled with the efficiency required for their maintenance are beyond the means of most municipalities in Ghana.
 Decentralised systems will therefore be more sustainable than the conventional methods.

 - Decentralised wastewater management may be defined as the collection, treatment, and disposal or reuse of wastewater from individual homes, clusters of homes, isolated communities, industries or industrial facilities, as well as from portions of existing communities at or near the point of waste generation.
 Bio-Utility can be used to treat the wastewater in decentralized treatment systems.

 - Examples of decentralized wastewater treatment systems are:

 - Tank Systems: These are the Septic, Imhoff, and Baffled Treatment Tanks.

 - Pond Systems: These consist of Anaerobic, Facultative, and Maturation Ponds.

 Information about how Bio-Utility can be used in Decentralised Wastewater Treatment Systems can be found here.
-Of special interest is the Baffled Treatment System, which is suitable for all kinds of wastewater especially for those with a high level of non-settleable suspended solids and low COD/BOD ratio.
+Of special interest is the Baffled Treatment System, which is suitable for all kinds of wastewater, especially for those with a high level of non-settleable suspended solids and a low COD/BOD ratio.